gemini-testing/gemini/README.md

 By calling methods of the `actions` argument of a callback you can program a series of steps to bring the block to desired state.
 All calls are chainable and next step is always executed after previous one has completed.
-The full list of actions:
+In the following list `element` can be either CSS selector, or result of a `find` call:

 * `click(element)` - mouse click at the center of the element.
 * `doubleClick(element)` - mouse double click at the center of the element.